nijk/react-sandbox/README.md

-# React Webpack Starter
+# React Sandbox

-A Webpack boilerplate for React projects.
+A place for fledgling React projects

 # Get started